fpgadeveloper/ethernet96/PetaLinux/README.md

 ### Status of the PetaLinux projects

+#### PS GEM based design

 * All ports working for the ps_gem design
+* Port 0-2 will work at link speeds of 10Mbps, 100Mbps and 1000Mbps
+* Port 3 will only work at a link speed of 1000Mbps.
+It's hard coded to work at 1000Mbps only but we're working on a fix for this so that the PCS/PMA or SGMII IP will be configured according to the actual negotiated link speed

+#### AXI Ethernet based design

 * Not yet tested for the axi_eth design (work still needs to be done)
+* To do: Need to patch the AXI Ethernet driver to deal with multiple PHYs connected to a single MDIO bus

 ### UNIX line endings